mucsci-students/2025fa-420-TheBlackHatters/README.md

 1. Clone the repository with `git clone <url>` to download the project.
 This will be your working directory.
 2. Run `uv sync` to download the requirements and create virtual environment.
+3. Run `dotenv -f .env set OPENAI_API_KEY <your_api_key>` to set the OpenAI key.
-3. Run `uv run --python 3.12 -m CLI.main` to start the program.
+4. Run `uv run --python 3.12 -m CLI.main` to start the program.
 Runs the GUI.
-4. Run `uv run --python 3.12 -m CLI.main --cli` to run the cli.
+5. Run `uv run --python 3.12 -m CLI.main --cli` to run the cli.
-5. Run `uv run --python 3.12 -m CLI.main --tests` to run the test cli.
+6. Run `uv run --python 3.12 -m CLI.main --tests` to run the test cli.

 ## Design Patterns